You are welcome to my Tupperware Review. Can you make money with Tupperware? Is Tupperware legit, or a scam pyramid scheme?

 However, the products did not experience a lot of success until 1950 were when the Tupperware party was invented.

-The Tupper ware party was a direct selling model that involved throwing house parties and selling to Tupperware products to guests.
+The Tupper ware party was a direct selling model that involved throwing house parties and selling Tupperware products to guests.

 This method suited a lot of women who could either work and still earn extra income or stay home moms who could make money while at home.